AxisCommunications/acap-native-sdk-examples/shell-script-example/README.md

 - **app/shell_script_example** - Shell script application which writes "Hello World!" to system-log.
 - **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
 - **app/manifest.json** - Defines the application and its configuration.
-- **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
+- **Dockerfile** - Assembles an image containing the ACAP Native SDK and builds the application using it.
 - **README.md** - Step by step instructions on how to run the example.

 ### How to run the code